History of women in engineering: 1910s

-In 1911, the Higher Women's Polytechnical Courses in St. Petersburg, founded in 1906 much through the effort of Praskovia Arian, a Jewish-Russian journalist and feminist, was granted university-level status together with other Russian women's higher educational institutions.
-By 1916, about 50 female engineers graduated from the institution.
+In 1911, the Higher Women's Polytechnical Courses in St. Petersburg, founded in 1906 through the efforts of Praskovia Arian, was granted university-level status alongside other Russian women's higher educational institutions.
+By 1916, about 50 female engineers had graduated from the institution.

 Nina Cameron Graham graduated from University of Liverpool on 6 July 1912 with a degree in Civil Engineering, the first British woman to qualify as an engineer.
 She married a fellow student and moved to Canada.
 Maria Artini enrolled in the Polytechnic University of Milan in 1912, graduating in electrical engineering section in 1919 with a grade of 90/100.
 She was the second female graduate of the Polytechnic and the first female electrical engineering graduate in Italy.

 In 1914 Vera Sandberg was the only woman among 500 male students at Chalmers University of Technology, in Gothenburg, graduating in 1917 to become Sweden's first woman engineer.
 She is now commemorated by a statue, two streets & a hot air balloon.

+Yvonne Odic earned a degree in mechanical engineering followed by a degree in aerodynamics at the Nancy Electrotechnical Institute in France, and was working for Citroen at the start of World War I, when she moved into developing special steels in a large armament factory (usine de guerre) in Paris.
+Jeanne Guiot studied sciences at the University of Caen and was working on a PhD before the outbreak of World War I, when in 1917 she joined Compagnie des forges et aciéries de la marine et d'Homécourt (the French Navy's steelworks) as an engineer, where she worked on cutting-edge research in energy, thermodynamics and blast furnaces.
+In 2026, it was announced that both Odic and Guiot were amongst the 72 historical women in STEM whose names have been proposed to be added to the 72 men already celebrated on the Eiffel Tower.
+The plan was announced by the Mayor of Paris, Anne Hidalgo following the recommendations of a committee led by Isabelle Vauglin of Femmes et Sciences and Jean-François Martins, representing the operating company which runs the Eiffel Tower.